NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow2.md

 		- teachingLanguage (must be hardcoded NLD, not used)
 	- modeOfDelivery : we only support :situated, online, oncampus (beter omschrijving)
 	- resultExpected mandatory op true
-	- offeringState: we only support cancelled, active
+	- offeringState: we only support cancelled and active
 - consumers:
 	- add one of type "consumerKey": "MBO-toetsafname"
 	- duration: < to be decided >
 	- safety : < to be defined >
-	- offeringState : we support "active", "cancelled"
+	- offeringState : we support "active", "cancelled" (TO BE DECIDED: "cancelled" [is English] or "canceled" [is American English and in OOAPI])
-	- locationCode : string met indicatie van locatie (voor herkenbaarheid, we will not use the location structure from OOAPI)
+	- locationCode : string to indicate test room/space  (for recognition, we will not use the location structure from OOAPI)

 ### example of request
 ```